Table Of Contents

 When looking for franchise opportunities, many will ask about what exclusive territories are.
 You may even hear the term an available protected territory.
 These unfamiliar terms can lead to confusion.
-For instance, a territory in this context can mean that another franchisee can’t open a franchising business in your protected area.
+For instance, a franchise territory in exclusive franchise context can mean that another franchisee can’t open a franchising business in your protected area.

 That is not always true.
 While the term “exclusive” differs from “protected” in the terminology of franchisors, many franchises use both interchangeably.
 Consult what “exclusive” and “protected” mean as part of your due diligence with the franchisor.